 - Describe the epidemiology of mental health problems and their determinants

 - Evaluate the measures of mental disorders burden and their applications.

 - Compare mental health services and the barriers to these services

 - Describe the diversity of mental health and psychosocial issues in complex emergencies

 - Design, conduct, and interpret quantitative mental health research studies

 - Plan and design effective, efficient, culturally sensitive, and ethical mental health interventions and mental health promotion actions

-Option 3.
-Develop a mental health promotion/prevention program targeting one of the mental health issues.
-Each individual will be required to submit a paper summarizing the background, significance, intervention and a plan for implementation and evaluation.
+Option 3: Develop a mental health promotion/prevention program targeting one of the mental health issues.

-The target audience for this program includes health workers, project managers, researchers, policy makers at all levels, and other relevant persons interested in mental health disorders.
+The target audience for this programs includes health workers, project managers, researchers, policy makers at all levels, and other relevant persons interested in non-communicable diseases.

 - In-class method